DiyMediaServer

 /media/storage 192.168.1.100(rw,sync,root_squash)

-When you use root_squash, any client claiming to be root (UID 0) gets mapped to the nobody user instead.
-This means:
+With root_squash, any client claiming to be root (UID 0) gets mapped to the nobody user.
+That means:

 • Root can’t change file ownership